brainCosby/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 4-empty : *Create an empty file*
 - 5-execute : *Add execute permission to owner*
 - 6-multiple_permissions : *give execute permission to user and group and read permission to others*
 - 7-everybody : *Execution permissions to everyone*
+- 8-James_Bond : *All permissions to only other*